WolfgangKurz/Symphony/README.md

 ### SimpleTweaks
 A collection of various simple quality-of-life improvements for the game.

-It provides features to display game FPS, limit FPS, a hotkey to hide the lobby UI, bug patches, and mute audio when the game is in the background.
+It provides features to display game FPS, limit FPS, limit FPS for Battle scene, a hotkey to hide the lobby UI, bug patches, mute audio when the game is in the background, and game volume control.

 ### WindowedResize
 This feature allows you to switch to windowed mode with a set key, after which the window can be resized and maximized.
 It also remembers the window's last position and size.